Thanas-R/thanas-r/README.md

 >       <h3 style="margin:0 0 6px 0;">ThanasOS</h3>
 >       <p style="margin:0;">
 >         A macOS-themed portfolio that mimics desktop interactions while showcasing my projects and profile.
->         (A new portfolio is in production and will replace this soon.)
 >       </p>
 >       <div align="right">
 >         <a href="https://github.com/Thanas-R">